ProjectGleb/Web_Agent/Duality.ai/Backend/Recording Logic/README.md

 ```
 python agentql_executor.py
 ```
-If all works well you can save task to memory as json and whala!
+If all works well you can append task to memory folder and whala!
 Your task is fully automated.